Quadrantal/WolfKey/README.md

 **Common Issues**
 - Sometimes python3 is required to correctly execute some commands.
 E.g. python3 -m venv venv, or python3 manage.py migrate
 - Sometimes the libraries don't install correctly from requirements.txt.
 You'd need to do `pip install` to install the libraries if that happens until you no longer have errors.
+- Sometimes static files (JS/CSS) don’t show up when DEBUG=False.
+Run `python manage.py collectstatic` to fix that.

 ## Database